aeckardt/SimpleScript/README.md

 To effectively automate GUI tests, there will be much more to follow.

 P.S.: I know that there are probably already 100 tools like that out there.
 I don't usually like the idea of re-inventing the wheel.
 However, I set this challenge to myself to learn about different things, e.g. writing a parser, making a video out of screenshots, threading, using pattern matching algorithms to detect images and using text recognition.
-Another reason is to be able to use for future applications, so it'll better be good :)
+Another reason is to be able to use this for future applications, so it'll better be good :)

 You are welcome to ask questions.
 Any feedback is appreciated!